shader-slang/spec/statements.md

 THEN `{` s0,s1,... `}` checks in c
 ```

-Note: Declarations in a block statement are visible to later statements in the same block, but not to earlier statements in the block, or to code outside the block.
+Note: Declarations in a [=block statement=] are visible to later statements in the same block, but not to earlier statements in the block, or to code outside the block.

 Empty Statement {#stmt.empty}
 ---------------